 Document Processing & Intelligent Chunking

-When you upload documents to Scrapalot, the system intelligently breaks them down into meaningful pieces that preserve context and relationships.
+When you upload documents to Scrapalot, the system intelligently breaks them down into meaningful pieces using 15 chunking strategies that preserve context and relationships.
 This ensures accurate search results and comprehensive answers to your questions.

 Why Document Processing Matters